Last updated on April 3rd, 2020 at 02:43 pm

-After a bit of looking at how the fancy ones were made, I picked up the plain package of stay put headbands (I used the goody brand) .
-The price was just under $3 for 6.
+After a bit of looking at how the fancy ones were made, I picked up the plain package of stay-put headbands (I used the goody brand).

 I figured I had to have something around the house already that I could use to fancy them up.

-With just a few seconds spent searching one of my many craft supply shelves, I came across my collection of colorful buttons.
+With just a few seconds spent searching one of my many craft supply shelves, I came across my collection of colorful buttons (here is a similar set).
 I use to use these buttons to embellish the small crochet purses I made up for Courtney and her friends when they were toddlers.

 I threaded a needle with black thread and then left a long tail when I started to sew on the button and one when I was finished sewing on the button.
 I triple knotted the thread tails together to make them super strong.
 I also went through the buttonhole numerous times to make sure the button was super secure.

 I had fun playing around with color patterns, and my daughter was thrilled that I had made her some.
 She now wants me to make them for her friend’s birthdays.
 She also insisted we have another “crafting with Courtney” date this weekend so I can show her how to make them herself.